cookjohns/HospitalDatabase/README.md

 ### To run:
 `sh init_db.sh` to create the database and populate the information, then

-`python hospitalDatabaseUI.py` to start the user interface
+`python hospitalDatabaseUI.py` to start the user interface.

 ### Entity-Relation Diagram
 The diagram below reprents the entity relations of the database: